 After leaving Mother as a kitten I was taken in by a family who loved and cared for me but there was a problem.
 Or it would be more truthful to say that I was the problem.
 I had only been with the family for a month when their boy became ill.
 He didn’t even have to touch me.
 Just being in the same room with me made his eyes water and he’d start itching and once he even broke out in a nasty rash.
 I felt terrible!
 I took great care to clean myself thoroughly like Mother had taught me, but it was no good and the family eventually had to put ‘Max’ up for adoption.
 I was told I was going to be taken in by a middle-aged woman living on her own in the local community whose cat had recently died.
 This didn’t sound good at all.
-What did it die of, I wondered?
+What did the cat die of, I wondered?
 Boredom probably.

-The first couple of days with my new owner went reasonably well.
+The first few weeks with my new owner went really well.
 My name was changed to Weasley and a neighbouring ginger cat, rather unimaginatively named Gingah, took me under his wing and became a sort of mentor to me.
 My predecessor, Wanda had been a small but feisty grey tabby who had lived to the ripe old age of sixteen and had even travelled overseas with the family.
 I sensed that Gingah and Wanda may have had some ‘history’ so I didn’t press him for information, but he did mention (with a peculiar glint in his eye) that Wanda once went missing for nine days!
 My new owner had given up hope of finding her and had even disposed of her bowl.
 Imagine that!
-Horrified, I made a mental note to stay close to home and my owner at all times.
+Horrified, I made a mental note to stay close to home and to my owner at all times.
 Gingah went on to say that there were many advantages in having a single middle-aged woman as an owner and related tales of such indulgence and affection that I’m sure he’d exaggerated to make me feel less anxious.

 And then I realised to my immense relief that it wasn’t just me who was moving – we all were!
-Apparently the house we were in had too many hills and slopes and hazards for Mummy now that she had MS so we were moving to a lovely sunny place that was in a different part of Diamond Harbour.
+Apparently the house we were in had too many hills and slopes and hazards for Mummy now that she had MS so we were moving to a lovely sunny place in a different part of the village.
 I was gutted about leaving Gingah and it was too far for me to walk to visit him.
 Certainly not worth the risk of getting lost and arriving home nine days later thin and weak with no bowl.
 I was just going to have to strike out make new friends.

 I soon got chatting with another ginger cat who didn’t seem to have a name.
 He was quite skinny and when he told me he was homeless I felt so sorry for him that I suggested he sneak into my house and have a bite to eat from my bowl.
 Mummy nearly caught him, but he quickly ran off and I think she just saw an orange blur disappearing out the corner of her eye and thought it was me.
-After we’d got away with our deception the first time I’d always make sure to leave a bit in my bowl for ‘Ron’.
+After we’d got away with our deception the first time, I’d always make sure to leave a bit in my bowl for ‘Ron’.

 It was at this point that I began to wonder about Ron.
 I’d seen Squeak fairly recently and he’d certainly put on a few extra pounds which he’d shrugged off as being down to his ‘winter coat’.
 I hadn’t liked to say anything, but I privately thought that by February a winter coat should probably have been shed.
 Even so I didn’t believe Ron’s story about the window because I’d never seen Squeak wearing an Elizabethan collar, nor had he ever shown any signs of having had stitches.
-Plus I had it on good authority that he’d been neutered some time ago.
+Plus, I had it on good authority that Squeak had been neutered some time ago.